Muadh-Adekunle-Monsuru/400L-Notes/CPS 413/Human Computer Interface.md

 Mappings are relationships between controls and their effects on a system.

 Types of mapping:
-1. Abitrary mapping: relates to the use of label and memory
+1. Arbitrary mapping: relates to the use of label and memory
 2. Paired mapping: confusion can still occur in paired mapping
 3. Full-natural mapping: their is no ambiguity, learning and remembering.
 No need for labelling